• Born Eunuchs

 1 Chronicles 27:32 reads “And Jonathan, the uncle of David, was a counselor, an intelligent man…” (Septuaginta).
 The Greek text has the words ho patradelfos here, which literally means: “the father’s brother” or “the uncle from the father’s side.”
 Jonathan was clearly not Saul’s brother because he was Saul’s son.
 According to both the Greek and Aramaic translations of the Hebrew word dod, this word only means “uncle and beloved.”
 Since Jonathan was not the uncle of David, the Hebrew must read like the Aramaic translation which says: “And Jonathan, the beloved of David, was a counselor, a man who is intelligent…”

 Tobi 6:12 reads: “This one, she is wise AND POWERFUL (taq-qi-pa) and very beautiful; and her father loves her, and everything that he has he gives to her.”
 (Tobi DSS Aramaic Text).
-One Greek version of this verse says that the girl was an-drei-os “manly (masculine).”
-That didn’t sit well with a later editor, who deleted that word in the other Greek Version of Tobiṭ.
-The Aramaic text may not necessarily imply that Sarah was masculine, or maybe a lesbian; but that Greek word kind of implies that.
+The Codex Sinaiticus Greek Version of this verse says that the girl was an-drei-os “strong (courageous)” or literally “manly (masculine).”
+That adjective is also a noun for: “strong one[s]” (Prov.
+10:4; 11:16; 13:4) in usage.
+That didn’t sit well with the later editor and maybe copyist, unless the latter did it unwittingly, who deleted that word in the other Greek Versions (Vaticanus & Alexandrinus Codices) of Tobiṭ. https://en.katabiblon.com has the different Versions online if you don’t have the variants in a book form.
+Nevertheless, the Aramaic or Greek texts don't necessarily imply that Sarah was masculine, or maybe a lesbian; but that Greek word could imply that.
+It’s an adjective made from the verb an-dri-zo-mai “to behave (act) like a man [be brave]” (Josh.
+1:6; Ps.
+27:14; 31:24).
+Andreia “strength (courage)” or literally: “manliness” is also made from that verb (Ps.
+68:6; Prov.
+12:4; 21:30).

 LATIN DECEPTION: